IBM/detect-secrets-stream/docs/ghe-site-admin-faq.md

 ## As a site admin, how do I enable/disable the pre-receive hook?

-First, login to your company GitHub Enterprise instance as a site admin.
+First, log in to your company GitHub Enterprise instance as a site admin.
 Navigate to the Hooks page by clicking "Site Admin" -> "Admin Center -> "Hooks".

 **For a site admin to enable the pre-receive hook** (already configured):